JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 * New Class – a new class will be created in a separate file.
 * New Nested Class – a new public static nested class will be created.
 * Existing Class – you can select a DTO class that already exists in the project.
 * Flat – all inner class fields will be top-class fields.
-Their names will consist of the inner class name + fields names.
+The names of the generated entities will be formed by combining the inner class name with the field names.

 ## Java Records Support